 Amplitude modulation (AM) is a modulation technique utilized in electronic communication, most ordinarily for transmitting data by means of a carrier wave.
-In amplitude modulation, the amplitude that is signal quality of the carrier wave is differed with respect to that of the message signal being transmitted.
+In amplitude modulation, the amplitude that is the signal quality of the carrier wave differs with respect to that of the message signal being transmitted.

 Syntax : y = ammod(x, Fc, Fs, ini_phase, carramp)

 - Fc : carrier signal frequency

 - Fs : sampling frequency

 - ini_phase : initial phase in the modulated signal y in radians

 - carramp : carrier amplitude of the modulated signal

 Example: Amplitude modulation of a sine wave with only 3 parameters.